 Category IV - Major spill or release of a hazardous substance that has resulted in serious fire, explosion or environmental contamination over extended area.
 Substance highly toxic, very reactive or unstable, flammable/explosive, radioactive or etiological.
 Evacuation duration of several days, large populations.

-^{} Definitions are taken in part from the State of Florida Comprehensive Emergency Management DEMONSTRATION PLAN for Hazardous Materials, prepared by the Florida Department of Community Affairs and Emergency Management of Palm Beach County, (1988), hereafter referred to as the Demonstration Plan.
+Definitions are taken in part from the State of Florida Comprehensive Emergency Management Plan for Hazardous Materials, prepared by the Florida Division of Emergency Management and Emergency Management Plan of Palm Beach County, (1988).

 ACRONYMS